-The first Volume of the octavo edition of Birds of America appeared in 1844.
+The first of seven volumes of the octavo edition of Birds of America appeared in 1844.
 Even though there are many more copies in circulation of the octavo edition than the double elephant edition, they are long out of print and remain scarce.
 Depending on the printing and the condition of the copy, the purchase price can be as high as $100,000.

-- See the locations and habitats of each bird according to Audubon’s Ornithological Biography.
+- The locations and habitats and plants associated with the bird as named in Audubon’s Ornithological Biography.

 Audubon’s Plants and Habitats

-One aspect of Audubon’s art that gave it such astounding originality was that he attempted to draw his birds exactly as they appeared in nature.
-Just as Audubon was overambitious finding and drawing all of the birds of North America, he also struggled to place all of the birds in their proper habitat.
-It is highly unlikely a bird like the Bay-breasted warbler which nests in Canada and winters in the tropics would be spotted in a cotton plant that flowers primarily in the summer in the southeastern United States.
-Furthermore, most of the 90 or so birds that Audubon received from Thomas Nuttall and John Townsend are lucky to be pictured while perching on anything more than a bare branch.
-Then there are the large birds that Audubon sometimes contorted in order to fit the bird onto the page, such as the American Flamingo.
+One aspect of Audubon’s art that gave it such astounding originality was that he attempted to draw birds exactly as they appeared in nature.
+Just as Audubon was overambitious finding and drawing all of the birds of North America, he also struggled to place all of the birds in their typical habitats.
+For instance, it is highly unlikely a bird like the Bay-breasted warbler which seeks conifers in Canada for nesting and winters in the tropics would be spotted in a cotton plant that flowers primarily in the summer in the southeastern United States.
+Furthermore, most of the 90 or so birds that Audubon received from Thomas Nuttall and John Kirk Townsend are lucky to be pictured while perching on anything more than a bare branch or rock.

-- View links to the best remnants of the landscapes that Audubon and his correspondents visited, explored, and documented.
+- Links for the best remnants of what Audubon or his correspondents might have seen and experienced.

 - The birds and the plants or habitats associated with a location as named in Audubon’s Ornithological Biography.